Community arts activist:

 Cafe' in Woodbury, CT, and the Naumann Gallery in North Branford.

-New York City, Ruta has collaborated with Gallery RIVAA 527
+New York City, Mr. Ruta is an Associate Curator for Gallery RIVAA

 568 Broadway, NYC, Gregory Gallery, E. 57th Street, NYC;